 We’ll combine daily runs amid gorgeous scenery just for the joy of it (this is our home turf, so we know all the best routes, views and refreshment stops!) with tailored sessions focusing on running form, trail and hill skills, strength and conditioning and pace development.
 We’ll also talk practical nutrition, injury prevention and recovery.
 Every guest will receive a one-hour one-to-one consultation during their stay.

 On Sunday morning, there’s a longer point-to-point run (with options for shorter/longer distances) that takes us through ancient woodland and along quiet lanes and rural trails, followed by a well-earned recovery session.
-Then you’ll have a free afternoon to mooch around Rye’s antique shops and quirky boutiques, or spend as you choose, before we head out for dinner together.
+Then you’ll have a free afternoon to mooch around Rye’s antique shops and quirky boutiques, or spend as you choose, before we head out for dinner.

 Eating and sleeping

 Part of the pleasure of running is in the refuelling, so rest assured you will enjoy plenty of delicious, nourishing food during your retreat – all prepared using locally-sourced ingredients and chosen and timetabled specifically to aid performance and recovery.
 Every single one of the guests on our last retreat gave the food a score of ten out of ten.

 Three nights’ accommodation.